JackRubiralta/pelican-app/README.md

 eas build --platform android --profile preview

 TODO
-- Fix line spacing issues with margin and padding for summary and title for news blocks and start of article
+- Fix scroll bug with hiding header
+- Add images on the side
 - Add some SPS branding
+- Fix the logo image to fit
 -